everledger/fabkit/README.md

 ./run.sh network start --org=3
 ```

-The network will be initialised with the following components:
+The network will be initialized with the following components:

 - orderer
 - ca.org1